Introduction

 A. Randomly connected networks tend to preserve the geometry of coding space.
 Such networks can support neuronal computations, e.g., by projecting activity patterns in a higher-dimensional coding space for pattern classification.
 B. We found that balanced networks with E/I assemblies transform the geometry of representations by locally restricting activity onto manifolds.
 These networks stored information about learned inputs while preserving continuity of the coding space.
 Such a geometry may support fast classification, continual learning and cognitive computations.
 Note that the true manifold geometry cannot be visualized appropriately in 2D because activity was “focused” in different subsets of dimensions at different locations of coding space.
 As a consequence, the dimensionality of activity remained substantial.
 C. Neuronal assemblies without precise balance established discrete attractor states, as observed in memory networks that store information as discrete items.
 Networks establishing locally defined activity manifolds (B) may thus be considered as intermediates between networks generating continuous representations without memories (A) and classical memory networks with discrete attractor dynamics (C).

-E/I assemblies increased variability of activity patterns along preferred directions of state space and reduced their dimensionality in comparison to rand networks.
+E/I assemblies increased variability of population activity along preferred directions of state space and reduced its dimensionality in comparison to rand networks.
 Nonetheless, dimensionality remained high compared to Scaled networks with discrete attractor states.
 These observations indicate that geometric transformations in Tuned networks involved (1) a modest amplification of activity in one or a few directions aligned to the assembly, and (2) a modest reduction of activity in other directions.
 E/I assemblies therefore created a local curvature of coding space that “focused” activity in a subset of dimensions and, thus, stored information in the geometry of coding space.

 As E/I assemblies were small relative to the total size of the E neuron population, stored information may be represented predominantly by small neuronal subsets.
 Consistent with this hypothesis, dM was increased and the classification of learned inputs by QDA was enhanced when activity was read out from subsets of assembly neurons as compared to random neuronal subsets.
 Moreover, signatures of pattern completion were found in the activity of assemblies but not in global pattern correlations.
 The retrieval of information from networks with small E/I assemblies therefore depends on the selection of informative neurons for readout.
 Unlike in networks with global attractor states, signatures of memory storage may thus be difficult to detect experimentally without specific knowledge of assembly memberships.